Keyurpatel93/DynamicShuttleRide/README.md

 Need fingerprint permission to allow the application to authenticate using the fingerprint sensor.
 Need read/write permission to read and write to a json file that stores data for the application.
-The json 	file called “outStandingRides.txt” which is located at the root of the internal storage, stores outstanding rides for the user so the QR code can be generated whenever a user opens the application.
+The json 	file named “outStandingRides.txt” which is located at the root of the internal storage, stores outstanding rides for the user so the QR code can be generated whenever a user opens the application.

 ## License
 Licensed under the BSD license.